hpc-maths/2025-hands-on-samurai/practical_session/03-flux-burgers.md

 Let us explain the arguments of the lambda function:

-- `flux`: is the output flux at the interface between two cells.
-You have to fill this value using the values of `u`.
+- `flux`: the output flux at the interface between two cells.
+You need to fill this value using the values of `u`.
 - `data`: contains information about the stencil, such as the indices of the cells in the stencil.
 - `u`: contains the values of the solution field `u` in the stencil cells.